Skip to main content

 • Share this page

-The NSW Food Authority and NSW Government recognise the valuable work conducted by charities, organisations and volunteers when selling or donating food for charitable purposes.
-Examples include:
+The Food Authority and NSW Government recognise the valuable work of charities, organisations and volunteers when selling or donating food for charitable causes.

 • free sausage-sizzles for junior soccer players